Democratic Socialists of America: Electoral strategy

 For much of its history, DSA followed Michael Harrington's strategy of political realignment, working to elect progressives within the Democratic Party in the hope of transforming it from within.
 Following its post-2016 growth, DSA's strategy shifted significantly.
 The organization now prioritizes building its own independent electoral capacity to run socialist candidates who are accountable to DSA's agenda, often in primaries against incumbent Democrats.

-This strategy is often called a "dirty break" from the Democratic Party, an approach influenced by a 2016 article in the socialist magazine Jacobin, "A Blueprint for a New Party".
+This strategy is often called a "dirty break" from the Democratic Party, an approach influenced by a 2016 article, "A Blueprint for a New Party", published in the socialist magazine Jacobin.
 The goal is not to immediately form a third party, which is seen as "suicidal in America's two-party tyranny", but to "bore from within in guerrilla insurgency fashion" by using the Democratic ballot line to build an independent political force.

 The New York City chapter, DSA's largest and most electorally successful, developed a blueprint that became a model for the national organization.
 This involves a democratic process to select races and candidates, a massive volunteer-led field organizing program, and a coordinated fundraising arm called "DSA For The Many".
 Other strategic orientations within the organization include the "realignment" strategy of shifting the Democratic Party leftward and the "clean break" strategy of immediately forming a third party.

 The dirty break approach involves building a national movement organization with strong local chapters that can contest elections on a case-by-case basis, sometimes in Democratic primaries and sometimes independently, with the long-term goal of a "mass socialist political formation".
 This approach was formalized at the organization's 2023 national convention, which passed a resolution to "Act Like an Independent Party" by developing its own fundraising, candidate schools, and voter lists.

 This strategy has also produced internal debate about the proper role of socialist legislators.
 One view is that their primary role is agitational—to "fight people who are against our policies" and politicize the obstacles to socialist reform.
 Another view is that socialists must also participate in the legislative process, working with progressives and even centrists to pass reforms that benefit the working class.
-The strategy also includes holding its endorsed candidates accountable to the organization's platform; candidates endorsed by the NYC chapter, for instance, are expected to function as a bloc and attend weekly "Socialists in Office Committee" meetings to coordinate strategy.
+The strategy includes holding its endorsed candidates accountable to the organization's platform.
+Candidates endorsed by the NYC chapter, for instance, are expected to function as a bloc and attend weekly "Socialists in Office Committee" meetings to coordinate strategy.

 In 2018, the New York City chapter criticized Ocasio-Cortez for suggesting she would rally behind all Democratic nominees, including Governor Andrew Cuomo, whom the chapter considered a political enemy.
 This strategy was reaffirmed at the 2025 national convention, where delegates voted to encourage running a socialist presidential candidate in 2028 on the Democratic ballot line, rejecting an amendment that would have pushed for an independent third-party run.